hphelion/documentation/commercial/GA1/commercial.update-101-undercloud.md

 Use the following steps to load upload an image and its dependencies:

-1. Run the steps in [Setup the update environment](/helion/openstack/update/prereqs/101/#setup) in *Update Prerequisites* to point to the cloud to be updated for the Undercloud.

-	At the end of this step you should have an SSH session with (ansible) in the prompt.
-Run all undercloud operations from this session (Verification steps may be run from a different session unless noted).

-2. Copy the new undercloud images into the seed glance repo.
+1. Copy the new undercloud images into the seed glance repo.

 	* `undercloud.qcow2`
 	* `undercloud.initrd`
 	* `undercloud.vmlinuz`

-3. SSH to the seed VM as `root`:
+2. SSH to the seed VM as `root`:

  		ssh <IP Address>

-4. Run the update do the following:
+3. Run the update do the following:

 		scp heat-admin@<Insert undercloudIP>:/tmp/heat_templates/undercloud.tar /tmp.
 		tar xvf undercloud.tar

-5. Run the following commands:
+4. Run the following commands:

 		glance image-create --is-public True --is-protected False --name undercloud.vmlinuz --file undercloud.vmlinuz --disk-format aki --container-format aki